-Addressing Overview (Word Address)
+Addressing Overview

-After the FM24CL04B (as receiver) acknowledges the slave address, the master can place the word address on the bus for a write operation.
-The word address is the lower 8-bits of the address to be combined with the 1-bit page select to specify exactly the byte to be written.
-The complete 9-bit address is latched internally.
-No word address occurs for a read operation.
-Reads always use the lower 8-bits that are held internally in the address latch and the 9th address bit is part of the slave address.
-Reads always begin at the address following the previous access.
-A random read address can be loaded by doing a write operation as explained below.
+After the FM24C64B (as receiver) acknowledges the slave address, the master can place the memory address on the bus for a write operation.
+The address requires two bytes.
+The complete 13-bit address is latched internally.
+Each access causes the latched address value to be incremented automatically.
+The current address is the value that is held in the latch; either a newly written value or the address following the last access.
+The current address will be held for as long as power remains or until a new value is written.
+Reads always use the current address.
+A random read address can be loaded by beginning a write operation as explained below.

-After transmission of each data byte, just prior to the acknowledge, the FM24CL04B increments the internal address latch.
+After transmission of each data byte, just prior to the acknowledge, the FM24C64B increments the internal address latch.
 This allows the next sequential byte to be accessed with no additional addressing.
-After the last address (1FFh) is reached, the address latch will roll over to 000h.
+After the last address (1FFFh) is reached, the address latch will roll over to 0000h.
 There is no limit to the number of bytes that can be accessed with a single read or write operation.